Qovery/qovery-client-javascript/docs/ContainerDependencyApi.md

 > ContainerResponse createContainerDependency(containerId, targetContainerId)

-NOT YET IMPLEMENTED - Add container dependency to this application.
+Add container dependency to this application.

 Add container dependency to this container to prevent this container starting before the linked dependencies